Okazaki Kunisuke: Biography

 Okazaki was born as the younger son in a samurai class family in Wakayama Domain, what is now Wakayama Prefecture.
 His father was a karō with revenues of 400 koku as a direct retainer of the Kiishū Tokugawa family, and he was the first cousin of Mutsu Munemitsu.

 After the Meiji Restoration, at the invitation of Mutsu Munemitsu, Okazaki left Wakayama for Tokyo in 1873.
 When Mutsu was appointed as ambassador to the United States, Okazaki accompanied him as his secretary and enrolled in the University of Michigan, where he became acquainted with Minakata Kumagusu.
 Okazaki returned to Japan in 1890, and was elected to the lower house of the Diet of Japan in the 1890 Japanese general election.
-It marked the start of his political career, and he was subsequently to be reelected to the House of Representatives for ten consecutive times.
+It marked the start of his political career, and he was subsequently to be reelected to the House of Representatives multiple times.
 In 1897, he became a member of the Liberal Party of Japan (Jiyūtō).
-After Mutsu’s death, he became associated with another of Mutsu’s protégés, Hoshi Toru, and supported the overthrow of the Ōkuma Shigenobu administration, and the formation of the Rikken Seiyūkai party.
+After Mutsu’s death, he became associated with another of Mutsu’s protégés, Hoshi Toru, and supported the overthrow of the First Ōkuma Cabinet, and the formation of the Association of Friends of Constitutional Government party.

-In 1900, Okazaki was chosen to become Minister of Communications in the 4th Itō Hirobumi cabinet.
-For the next twenty years, he continued to play an active, behind-the-scenes role in Japanese party politics, reemerging into the spotlight as Minister of Agriculture and Commerce under the Katō Takaaki administration in 1925.
+In 1900, Okazaki was chosen to become Minister of Communications in the Fourth Itō Cabinet.
+For the next twenty years, he continued to play an active, behind-the-scenes role in Japanese party politics, reemerging into the spotlight as Minister of Agriculture and Forestry under the Katō Takaaki Cabinet in 1925.
 In 1928, he was appointed to the House of Peers.